 You will only have a right to a review of an administrative decision “on the merits” if an Act or Regulation gives you that right.

-Judicial review is brought before a court, and the court determines whether the decision complained about is unlawful and of no effect.
+Judicial review is review by a court, which determines whether the decision complained about is unlawful and of no effect.
 The court then exercises its discretion regarding whether or not to grant relief.
-The court usually has no power to review the decision "on its merits" and determine whether or not it was the decision the court would have made.
+The court usually has no power to review the decision “on its merits” or determine whether or not it was a decision the court would have made.
 The court only has the power to review the decision to see whether the decision-maker made the decision lawfully.
-However, some of the "grounds of review" do require some consideration of the merits of the case (for example, if the decision-maker took into account an irrelevant consideration, or if the decision is manifestly unreasonable).
+However, some of the “grounds of review” do require some consideration of the merits of the case (e.g. if the decision-maker took into account an irrelevant consideration, or if the decision is manifestly unreasonable).
 And occasionally, when jurisdictional error is alleged, the court may need to make findings of fact.

-In addition to the above forms of review, you can complain to the relevant Ombudsman.
-However, the Ombudsman is usually a last resort – you should exhaust other merits or judicial review options first.
-The Ombudsman investigates complaints about decisions of government officers and agencies, and has a discretion as to whether or not any complaint should be investigated.
+In addition to the above forms of review, you can often complain to a complaints body such as the relevant Ombudsman.
+However, an Ombudsman is usually a last resort you should exhaust other merits or judicial review options first.
+The Ombudsman investigates complaints about decisions of government officers and agencies, as well as systemic issues, and has a discretion as to whether or not any complaint should be investigated.

-It is best to try to solve the problem directly with the relevant agency first before approaching the Ombudsman.
+It is best to try to solve the problem directly with the relevant agency first before approaching an Ombudsman.
 After the investigation, the Ombudsman will make a report but cannot directly overturn the original decision or substitute their decision for that under review.
-The functions of the State and Commonwealth Ombudsmen are discussed in Chapter 21*4 Ombudsman.
+The functions of the state and Commonwealth Ombudsmen are discussed in Chapter 21.4: Ombudsman.